Metric Correlations

 will have significant agreement and return similar metrics.
 Volume

-might favour picking up more sparse metrics that were relatively flat and then came to life with some spikes (or vice versa).
+might favor picking up more sparse metrics that were relatively flat and then came to life with some spikes (or vice versa).
 This is because for such metrics that just don't have that many different values in them, it is impossible to construct a cumulative distribution that can then be compared.
 SoVolume

 might be useful in spotting examples of metrics turning on or off.KS2